smoghadamreza/xtrader/Writerside/topics/exchange-model.md

 # Exchange

-This model represents a trading strategy defined by a user.
+This model represents a user's connected cryptocurrency exchange account, storing API credentials and platform information to enable trading functionality.

 ## What does it inherit?